vanderbilt-redcap/external-module-framework-docs/general.md

 show-header-and-footer | Specify **true** to automatically show the REDCap header and footer on this page.
 Defaults to **false** when omitted.

 **Adding links to the Control Center menu:**
-If you want to similarly add links to your plugins on the Control Center's left-hand menu (as opposed to a project's left-hand menu), then you will need to add a `control-center` section to your `links` settings, as seen below.
+If you want to similarly add links to your pages on the Control Center's left-hand menu (as opposed to a project's left-hand menu), then you will need to add a `control-center` section to your `links` settings, as seen below.

 ``` json
 {